Rega's System One turntable package is finally available

 Rega is finally launching its System One.
 The all-in-one turntable system will be available in the UK before Christmas, with export orders expected to ship throughout January.
-The UK SSP is £1199.
+The UK SSP is £1199 (about AU$2200, although there's no word on Australian availability).

 Rega demonstrated the System One at The Bristol Hi-Fi Show back in February 2020 but says it has not been able to release it in the following 20 months due to high demand for the Planar 1 turntable and io amplifier, which make up two-thirds of the System One.
 The company's Kyte speakers and a full set of cables complete it.